Triton Quick Disk Drive

 The Triton Quick Disk Drive is a product that allows 2.8-inch floppy disks to be read on the Commodore 64, ZX Spectrum, MSX, Mattel Aquarius and Dragon 64 home computers.
 The product was released for sale in the mid-1980s.

 The disk drive can be used with Hitachi Maxell 2.8-inch double sided floppy disks, with a capacity of 144 kilobytes non-formatted and 100 kilobytes formatted.
 Each side has 20 sectors of 2.5 kB written in a spiral pattern instead of the more usual circular tracks.
-A maximum of 20 files can be saved on each side of the floppy disks.
+A maximum of 20 files can be saved on each side of the floppy disk.

 The data transfer rate is up to 100 kilobits per second.
-The disk drive measures 250 x 225 x 65 mm, weighing in at 3.2 kilograms.
+The disk drive measures 250 × 225 × 65 mm, weighing in at 3.2 kilograms.

 Triton and Commodore 64

 For use on the Commodore 64, the controller/interface box contains an EPROM with an additional operating system, C-64 T-DOS, that when connected to the computer through the memory expansion port can be called by typing "SYS 32768".
 This activated various new commands;